Frequently Asked Questions

 When will I get informed, whether I was selected as a Fellow?

-We will get back to every candidate latest by the end of October.
-In case of a positive reply, we will provide our future Fellows with a detailled onboarding and an invitation to our Kick-Off Summit in the first week of October 2020.
+We will get back to every candidate latest by October 2020.
+In case of a positive reply, we will provide our future Fellows with a detailled onboarding and an invitation to our Kick-Off Summit in September 2020.

 When does the programme officially start?